bnb-chain/bnb-chain.github.io/docs/learn/consensus.md

 ## Staking dApps on BSC

 ### [BSCValidatorSet contract](https://bscscan.com/address/0x0000000000000000000000000000000000001000)
-It is a watcher of validators change of BSC on Binance chain.
+It is a watcher of validators change of BSC on Beacon Chain.
 It implement the following interfaces:

 - **handleSynPackage(uint8, bytes calldata msgBytes)**